TheArkive/ahk-pi/README.md

 There isn't much to setting up the compiler for normal versions of AutoHotkey.
 All versions of AutoHotkey v1 come with a compiler and `.bin` files, and `mpress.exe`.
 These versions of `Ahk2Exe` also work for AutoHotkey v2.
 Just copy `Ahk2Exe.exe` and `mpress.exe` in the AHK v1 compiler folder to the AHK v2 compiler folder.
 Note, it is suggested to not copy over the `.bin` files.

 AutoHotkey_H is a different story.
 Setting up the compiler for AHK_H is more difficult but not impossible.
-Simply copy the version of `AutoHotkey.exe` you want to use and rename it to `Ahk2Exe.exe`.
+Simply copy the version of `AutoHotkey.exe` you want to use to the compiler folder and rename it to `Ahk2Exe.exe`.
 If you have a 64-bit OS, then you should usually choose a 64-bit version of `AutoHotkey.exe`.
 You will still be able to select to compile 32-bit versions of your script if desired.

 After you copy over `AutoHotkey.exe` to the compiler folder, it's necessary to compile `Ahk2Exe` in order to use it with AHK Portable Installer.